Benefits of LEO Satellites

 STL signals are sent using a unique high-power channel, which combined with the proximity of LEO satellites (compared to GPS satellites in medium Earth orbit) and signal coding gain, produces a signal that is 1,000 times (30 dB) stronger than any GNSS signal.

 Continuous Signals from Everywhere in the Sky

 LEO satellites travel at speeds of approximately 17,000 mph (an eight-minute horizon-to-horizon transit), resulting in carrier frequency variations due to Doppler effects.
-With satellites rapidly traversing the sky, the continuously changing signal allows the transmission of STL to reach receivers in the most challenging locations.
+Look angles in the sky are continuously changing due to the satellites’ rapidly traversing orbits, making it possible for the STL transmission to reach receivers in the even the most challenging locations.
 Furthermore, Iridium satellites’ polar orbits ensure global coverage, including at the poles (where the GPS signal is weak).

 With multiple satellites in a LEO constellation, Satelles is able to provide 3-D location information along with precise timing.
 Whereas wide-area ground-based PNT systems — most notably those that rely on terrestrial wireless infrastructure — only have the potential to deliver 2-D positioning, and doing so typically requires the deployment of supplemental infrastructure.

 Unlike land-based systems, satellite systems are effectively impervious to terrorist attack, and are far less vulnerable to state actor attack.